 "The team travels to Portugal where they square off against a dangerous venom dealer in order to get one step closer to the cure.
 Also, Jackson's increasingly erratic behavior jeopardizes the entire team."

-On this day in 2017, Salvation aired "Truth or Darius."
-This served as the third episode in the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2017 (in the U.S.), Salvation aired "Truth or Darius."
+Officially, this served as the third episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "It's a race against time as Darius must accelerate his plan to stop the asteroid before the Pentagon shuts him down.
 Also, Grace has to make difficult decisions that could have life or death consequences for millions of people, and Liam and Jillian reunite under surprising circumstances."